Sermons

 25 November 2020

 Jesus says today – “From the fig tree learn its lesson: as soon as its branch becomes tender and puts forth its leaves, you know that summer is near”.
-Jesus obviously has never been to Melbourne.
-Here we are 2 days out from Summer and I have no idea whether I’m going to have the… Read more
+Jesus… Read more

 Year A – Last Sunday of Church Year – An unexpected reward